-A student in the Master of Music program may petition the Department Graduate Committee for candidacy upon (a) the successful completion of fifteen credit hours, including the core courses, and (b) the attainment of a 3.0 grade point average or above.
-The decision of the Committee will be forwarded to the student and to the Graduate School
+A student in the Master of Music program may petition the Department Graduate Committee for candidacy upon

+- the successful completion of fifteen credit hours, including the core courses, and - 2. the attainment of a 3.0 grade point average or above.